TechCCT/TechCCT.github.io/_events/16-sessionOnFreelancing.markdown

 ---
 layout: EventDisplay
-image: /images/freelancing-cover.jpg
+image: /images/saanskrilla.jpg
-title: Session On Freelancing
+title: SaansKrilla'16
 year: 2016
-date: "September 17 | 2016"
+date: "May 4 | 2016"
 weight: 10

 ---
-The session covere things including how to get started with freelancing, how to develop skills for freelancing, getting and managing clients,etc.
+website - https://saanskrila.wordpress.com/?fbclid=IwAR2wWdo0iHI8jZI6qCxbu3kSWSC5m2HGCUkjuLexG2zyNBM66BDAwohfnRs Here we are, CCTIANS, coming together to bring a blend of events providing potent platform to student for exhibiting their talents.
+So, if you've got the zeal to stage your skills, come forth and show the world what you've got!.